Blaze and Satanus: Satanus's powers and abilities

 Satanus's demonic heritage grants him demonic sorcery and a diverse range of magical abilities, including illusion creation, shape-shifting, manipulation of eldritch energies, dimensional travel, and the ability to alter his size and appearance at will.
 He is occasionally seen wielding a gnawed, forked staff capable of emitting blasts of mystical hellfire.
 Unlike his sister, he retains a fraction of his father's powers, allowing him to invoke the word of power ("Shazam!") for supernatural effects; he used this to de-power Neron into a weakened state and render his collection of souls and deals over the millennia null.
 Following the New 52, Satanus's powers are altered.
 He possesses supernatural physical prowess derived from his demonic nature and has abilities such as dimensional travel, reality alteration, and flight.

 Other versions

-Alternate universe variants of Blaze and Satanus created by Lex Luthor appear in Superman: Red Son.
+Alternate universe versions of Blaze and Satanus created by Lex Luthor appear in Superman: Red Son.